-Step 1: Develop the daily routine of checking weight undressed, breakfastless in the morning.
+Step 1: Develop the daily routine of stepping on the scale undressed, breakfastless in the morning.

-Step 2: Jot your exact weight on a daily calendar or chart.
-Please don’t cheat; not being exact will make your weight management harder.
+Step 2: Jot your exact number on a daily calendar or chart.
+Please don't cheat; not being exact will make it harder for you to lose pounds.

 Step 3: Stick to this daily weighing habit for several weeks (or even indefinitely) and learn exactly what kind of clean eating habits provoke a positive weight loss effect.